antonysigma/piezo-stage-pid-board/README.md

 ## Why I made my own board

-The board is primarily used to actuate the Piezo-flexure nano-positioning Z-axis stage at a step size of around 10 micrometer; full travel range of 0~250 micrometer, and a close-loop settle time of 50 millisecond.
+The board is primarily used to actuate the Piezo-flexure nano-positioning Z-axis stage at a step size of 5 micrometer; full travel range of 0~250 micrometer, and a close-loop settle time of 50 millisecond.
 The 50 millisecond settle time requirement originates from the need to avoid motion blur in the 96-camera imaging light path; the stage must settle completely before the